-a.
-Royalty-Free Rights to Use Software or Documentation Developed.The federal government reserves a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use, and to authorize others to use, for federal government purposes, the copyright in authorize others to use, for federal government purposes, the copyright in any work developed under a grant, sub- grant, or contract under a grant or sub-grant or any rights of copyright to which a contractor purchases ownership.
+- a.
+Royalty-Free Rights to Use Software or Documentation Developed.
+The Federal government reserves a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use, and to authorize others to use, for Federal government purposes, the copyright in any work developed under a grant, sub- grant, or contract under a grant or sub-grant or any rights of copyright to which an offeror purchases ownership. - b.

-b.
 Rights In Data, Documents and Computer Software or Other Intellectual Property.

-All intellectual property including without limitation, databases, software, documents, research, programs and codes, as well as all, reports, studies, data, photographs, negatives or other documents, drawings or materials developed by the subrecipient specifically for the performance of its obligations under this contract shall be the exclusive property of DPHSS, DSC.
+All intellectual property including without limitation, databases, software, documents, research, programs and codes, as well as all, reports, studies, data, photographs, negatives or other documents, drawings or materials developed by the contractor specifically for the performance of its obligations under this contract shall be the exclusive property of DPHSS, DSC.

-To the extent that such materials developed by contractor contain preexisting materials of contractor or the third parties, contractor or third parties shall retain ownership of such materials and contractor hereby grants DPHSS, DSC a license to use such materials solely for the purposes of this contract and for the term hereof.
-Unless otherwise stated, all such materials, which are the exclusive property of DPHSS, DSC, shall be delivered to DPHSS, DSC by contractor upon completion, termination, or cancellation of this contract.
-The contractor shall not use, willingly allow or cause to have such materials used for any purpose other than the performance of contractor's obligations under this contract without a prior written consent of DPHSS, DSC.
+To the extent that such materials developed by offeror contain pre-existing materials of offeror or the third parties, offeror or third parties shall retain ownership of such materials and offeror hereby grants DPHSS, DSC a license to use such materials solely for the purposes of this contract and for the term hereof.
+Unless otherwise stated, all such materials, which are the exclusive property of DPHSS, DSC, shall be delivered to DPHSS, DSC by offeror upon completion, termination, or cancellation of this contract.
+The offeror shall not use, willingly allow or cause to have such materials used for any purpose other than the performance of offeror's obligations under this contract without a prior written consent of DPHSS, DSC.
 All documentation, accompanying the intellectual property or otherwise, shall comply with DPHSS, DSC requirements which include but is not limited to all documentation being in a paper, human readable format which is useable by one who is reasonably proficient in the given subject area.

 DPHSS, DSC shall retain all ownership rights in any software or modification thereof and associated documentation, developed, and/or designed specifically for DPHSS, DSC with Federal grant funds.
 The.
-U.S. Department of Health and Human Services, Administration for Community Living, a federal agency, reserves a royalty-free, nonexclusive, and irrevocable license to reproduce, publish, or otherwise use and to authorize others to use for Federal Government purposes; Federal fund grant software, modifications and documentation.
+U.S. Department of Health and Human Services, Administration for Community Living, a Federal agency, reserves a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use and to authorize others to use for Federal Government purposes; Federal fund grant software, modifications and documentation.
 Proprietary operating and vendor software packages which are provided hereunder at established catalog or market prices and sold or leased to the general public shall not be subject to the ownership provisions in this section.

-Contractor shall identify and define any software that is required to be developed or used to support the requirements of this agreement.
-Unless there is express federal grantor approval, federal funds may not be used for the development of proprietary operating and vendor software packages.
+Offeror shall identify and define any software that is required to be developed or used to support the requirements of this agreement.
+Unless there is express Federal grantor approval, Federal funds may not be used for the development of proprietary operating and vendor software packages.